adessoTurkey-dotNET/NexusAop/README.md

 ```
 3. <b>Integrate Aspect-Oriented Behavior: </b><br />

-Use the provided methods such as NextAsync() and SetResultAsync() within your custom aspects to influence the method execution flow.
+Use the provided methods such as NextAsync() and ExecuteAndGetResultAsync() within your custom aspects to influence the method execution flow.

 ```csharp
 public class CustomAspectAttribute : NexusAopAttribute